 In this way, the refutation of Māyāvāda requires a sophisticated understanding of what we mean by māyā, the textual or symbolic nature of the material world, the distinction between existence, meaning, and truth in these symbols, and the differences between the eternality of existence, meaning, and truth.

-The philosophy of Māyāvāda and māyā is thus not merely for satisfying an intellectual curiosity.
-A good understanding of this philosophy leads to detachment from the material world and the success of the spiritual pursuits.
-Absence of this understanding either means that one keeps wallowing in the false faith in the material world, or rejects the truth of the transcendental world.
+The philosophy of Māyāvāda and māyā is thus not merely for satisfying intellectual curiosities.
+A good understanding of this philosophy leads to detachment from the material world and the success of spiritual pursuits.
+The absence of this understanding either means that one keeps wallowing in the false faith in the material world, or rejects the truth of the transcendental world.
 Both are dangerous.